 There are a few different ways that victims may seek compensation depending upon their circumstances.
 The Georgia Crime Victims Compensation Program offers those who have been victimized a variety of options for victims whose lives have suffered losses due to a crime.

 Additionally, our attorney will tell you that victims may be able to take legal action with a lawyer’s assistance to retain damages for the significant losses.
 However, be aware that if a victim’s compensation has already provided support, you may not be able to receive compensation for some of the expenses they have covered or may be required to pay it back.

 How can I pursue compensation while there is a pending criminal case?

 This can become a complicated situation, which will certainly call for the guidance of an experienced lawyer.
 In some cases, the defendant’s lawyer will recommend that their client refrains from answering questions to prevent them from incriminating themselves.
 Sometimes, it may be in a person’s best interest to wait until the criminal case has been resolved before pursuing a civil claim.

 What are the differences between criminal and civil cases?

 Crimes against victims are devastating, resulting in serious harm.
 It’s critical to consult with a lawyer who will stand by you and provide the legal support you need.
-Andrew R. Lynch, P.C., has the experience necessary to represent victims to the fullest extent.
-Contact our Atlanta, GA crime victim compensation attorney as soon as possible to get started.
+We havae the experience necessary to represent victims to the fullest extent.
+Contact our Atlanta, Georgia crime victim compensation attorney at Andrew R. Lynch, P.C. as soon as possible to get started.